Hitman: Absolution: Gameplay

 In this gameplay screenshot, Agent 47 is disguised as a policeman.
 Disguises allow players to gain access to previously restricted areas.

-Hitman: Absolution is a stealth game in which the player assumes the role of a hitman named Agent 47.
+Hitman: Absolution is a stealth game in which the player assumes the role of a Agent 47, an assassin for hire.
 Presented from a third-person perspective, the gameplay centers around completing a number of objectives within a series of levels.
 Objectives range from reaching the end of a level to eliminating specific individuals.
 The player chooses how to complete each mission and is able to take multiple paths to reach targets and locations.
 Players may use pistols, bottles or bricks, assault or sniper rifles, shotguns, fiber-wire, or steel pipes against enemies if opting for action-oriented approaches, or avoid adversaries altogether by using disguises, blending into the environment, and only attacking specific targets using a stealth-oriented approach.
-Agent 47 also has an 'Instinct' ability that lets the player monitor enemies more easily.
-There are environmental ways to kill or distract individuals; players can use poison to spike coffee, pull a switch to make a disco ball fall and break, cause a massive explosion at a gas station, pull levers to make scaffolding to fall down, instigate small or large fires, or even set off fireworks.
-Players must complete a number of chapters in order to progress through the story.
-The player journeys to a wide variety of locations, including a mansion, library, strip club, gun store, wrestling arena, courthouse, and hotel before the finishing the game.
+Agent 47 has an 'Instinct' ability that lets the player monitor enemies more easily.
+There are environmental ways to kill or distract individuals; poison can be used to spike coffee, a switch to make a disco ball fall and break, a massive explosion at a gas station, levers to make scaffolding to fall down, small or large fires, and fireworks can be set off.
+The player must complete a number of chapters in order to progress through the story.
+The game features a variety of locations, including a mansion, library, strip club, gun store, wrestling arena, courthouse, and hotel.

-Absolution introduces an online option to the Hitman series, 'Contracts', where players can create their own missions for other players to participate in.
-Players choose one of the areas from the game's story missions and decide which non-player characters (NPCs) are required to be eliminated, what weapon must be used to eliminate each target, what disguise is required, whether the body must be hidden or not and if the player is allowed to be spotted by the AI.
+Absolution introduces an online option to the Hitman series, 'Contracts', where the player can create their own missions for others to participate in.
+The player chooses one of the areas from the game's story missions and decide which non-player characters (NPCs) are required to be eliminated, what weapon must be used to eliminate each target, what disguise is required, whether the body must be hidden or not and if the player is allowed to be spotted by the AI.
 The online servers for "Contracts" were shut down in May 2018 due to IO Interactive encountering difficulties in complying with GDPR legislation.